bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 3) return $\theta$ and $\phi$

-There are various difference ascepts of the VAE framework.
-Adding a regularizing parameter infront of the KL term, allows to implicitly contorl for the amount of independece enforced on the output.
-Thus one can either use simmulated annealing, or add it as large constant (e.g beta VAE).
-Thus one can end up in representations with different richness.
-For example, with large beta's one allows for emphasised independance between the latent factors enfored with the isotropic covarince of the latent factor embedding that encodes it.
-This is has interesting observation in causality learning.
-Another interesting extension is the recurrent variational autoencoder.
-It is extension of the VAE framework but at the same time it takes into account the previos state encoded by a hidden layer in an LSTM for example.
-Another interesting extension is regularizing the value for beta using a closed-loop system when the value for the regularization parameter using the KL divergence as input.
+There are various instances of the VAE framework.
+Adding a regularizing parameter in front of the KL term allows to implicitly control for the amount of independence enforced on the output.
+Thus one can either use simulated annealing or add it as a large constant (e.g beta VAE).
+It results in representations with different richness.
+For example, with large beta's one allows for emphasised independence between the latent factors enforced with the isotropic covariance of the latent factor embedding that encodes it.
+This has interesting observation in causality learning.
+Another interesting extension is the recurrent variational autoencoder (RVAE).
+It is an extension of the VAE framework but at the same time, it takes into account the previous state encoded by a hidden layer in an LSTM for example.
+Another interesting extension is regularizing the value for beta using a closed-loop system when the value for the regularization parameter using the KL divergence as input (PID-VAE).
+Despite VAE, there are other probabilistic based methods that aim to reconstruct probabilities e.g. normalizing flows that basically implement the transformation method of random variable change.
+Therefore, resulting in a model learned representation.

 ### Stochastic neighbour embedding (SNE)